 Compensation Committee.
-Our compensation committee is responsible for determining the compensation of our executive officers.
-The compensation committee, or a sub-committee thereof, also administers the 1994 Plan and discretionary grants under our 2000 Directors Plan and will administer the 2002 Plan
+Our Compensation Committee is responsible for determining the compensation of our executive officers.
+The Compensation Committee, or a sub-committee thereof, also administers the 1994 Plan and discretionary grants under our 2000 Directors Plan and the 2002 Plan.

-The compensation committee is currently comprised of Ms. Bronner, Mr. Heyer, Ms. Hahn and Mr. Meltzer, with Ms. Bronner acting as chairperson.
-Decisions and recommendations by the compensation committee are made on the basis of an assessment of corporate performance and a review of supporting data, including historical compensation data of other companies within the industry.
-Although actions with respect to various programs are taken at different times, consideration of each is made in the context of our overall compensation package.
+The Compensation Committee is currently comprised of Ms. Bronner, Ms. Hahn and Mr. Heyer, with Ms. Bronner acting as chairperson.
+Decisions and recommendations by the Compensation Committee are made on the basis of an assessment of corporate performance and a review of supporting data, including historical

 Section 162(m) of the Internal Revenue Code generally limits the deductible amount of annual compensation paid to certain individual executive officers (i.e., the chief executive officer and our other most highly compensated executive officers) to no more than \$1 million.
-Considering the current structure of executive officer compensation, the compensation committee believes that we will not be denied any significant tax deductions for fiscal 2002.
-The compensation committee will continue to review tax consequences as well as other relevant considerations in connection with compensation decisions.
+Considering the current structure of executive officer compensation, the Compensation Committee believes that we will not be denied any significant tax deductions for fiscal 2004.
+The Compensation Committee will continue to review tax consequences as well as other relevant considerations in connection with compensation decisions.

 Compensation Philosophy.
-Our executive compensation program is designed to provide competitive levels of remuneration and assist us in attracting and retaining qualified executives.
-The compensation committee is committed to the objectives of linking executive compensation to corporate performance and providing incentives which align the interests of our executives with the interests of our stockholders.
-This philosophy underlies executive compensation policies designed to integrate rewards with the attainment of annual and long-term performance goals, reward significant corporate performance and recognize individual initiatives and achievements.
-It is performance which most significantly influences an individual executive's compensation level.
-As a result, actual compensation levels in any particular year may be above or below those of our competitors, depending upon our performance.
-The executive compensation program is comprised of salary, annual cash incentives and long-term, stock-based incentives.
-The following is a discussion of each of the elements of the executive compensation program along with a description of the decisions and actions taken by the compensation committee with regard to fiscal 2002 compensation:
+Our executive compensation program is designed to attract and retain qualified executives, provide competitive levels of remuneration, recognize individual initiatives and achievements, link executive compensation to corporate performance and align the interests of our executives with the interests of our stockholders.
+Our executive compensation program is comprised of salary, annual cash incentives and long-term, stock-based incentives.
+The principal method for long-term incentive compensation is option grants under our 2002 Long Term Incentive and Stock Award Plan.
+These grants are designed to promote the convergence of long-term interests between our key employees and our stockholders, since the value of options granted will increase or decrease with the value of our common stock.
+Because performance most significantly influences an individual executive's compensation level, compensation levels in any particular year may be above or below those of our competitors, depending upon our performance.
+The following is a discussion of each of the elements of the executive compensation program along with a description of the decisions and actions taken by the Compensation Committee with regard to fiscal 2004 compensation: